From homotopy links to stratified homotopy theories: Preliminaries

 \begin{proposition} The set of generating cofibrations for the model structure of \cref{theo:CMF_DiagP} is given by:

 The set of generating trivial cofibrations is given by:

 Where $\Lambda^n_k$ is the $k$-th horn on $\Delta^n$, i.e. $\Lambda^n_k=\cup_{i\not=k}d_i(\Delta^n)\subset \Delta^n$. \end{proposition}

-It is difficult to give an explicit description of the cofibrant objects in a projective model structure in general, but in the case of $\Diag_P$ there exist a simple characterization.
-Since cofibrant diagrams are connected with the vertical objects we will use in \cref{Section:Vertical} (see \cref{rem:Vertical_Are_Diagrams}), we give such a description here.
+It is difficult to give an explicit description of the cofibrant objects in a projective model structure in general, but in the case of $\Diag_P$ there exists a simple characterization.
+Since cofibrant diagrams are related to the vertical objects we will use in \cref{Section:Vertical} (see \cref{rem:Vertical_Are_Diagrams}), we give such a description here.